 Polyester Is Durable Enough for Rabbits

-Polyester fabrics are made of plastic instead of plant fibers, which makes it harder for your rabbits to break off bits of clothing if they do start chewing.
+Polyester fabrics are made of plastic instead of plant fibres, which makes it harder for your rabbits to break off bits of clothing if they do start chewing.
 That said, the synthetic materials and the process used to create them may allow your rabbit to ingest chemicals if they chew on polyester too much, so again, keeping your rabbit from chewing in the first place is essential.

 Polyester is used for making a diverse range of fabrics, so you’ll have lots of options when choosing or making polyester clothes for your rabbits.